scifir/scifir-units/README.md

 - **coordinates_3dr**: "1 m,7 m,5 m;17° 25°" or "(1 m,7 m,5 m;17° 25°)"
 - **coordinates_ndr**: "1 m,7 m,5 m,8 m;32° 56° 78°" or "(1 m,7 m,5 m,8 m;32° 56° 78°)"

 In order to store units inside a file an initialization string should be used.
-For any purpose, when converting some of those classes to an string, the string initialization has to be always used.
+To store inside a table of a database, use an initialization string too.
+For any purpose, when converting some of those classes to an string, the string initialization has to be used always.

+### String representation of enum types

+All enum types, excepting astronomical_body, have a string representation.
+The string representation is similar to the initialization string of classes, but is for enum types.
+The string representation of all enum types corresponds to the value in string form, or to an acronym of it.
+In the reference of the enum type, the string representation is explained for each value.
+For example, the value GALAXY of aid::type has a string representation "G".
+You can get the string representation with the to_string() function of scifir-units of that enum type, like, for example, to_string(aid::type).

 ### Space